phetsims/qa/doc/qa-book.md

     * If the simulation crashes or fails to load, the simulation still passes this test.

 ##### Other Usefull Query Parameters

 * `?fuzz`: makes random clicks and touches
-* `?profiler`: Shows frame rate of the sim
+* `?profiler`: shows frame rate of the sim

 ##### Private Query Parameters

 Some Query Parameters may only be used by members of the PhET team.
-The method of viewing them SHOULD NOT be disclosed.
+The method of viewing them should not be disclosed.
 See [Private Features for PhET Team Members](https://github.com/phetsims/special-ops/blob/master/doc/phetTeamMember.md) for instructions on how to enable private query parameters.

+##### Syntax for Multiple Query Parameters

 Multiple query parameters can be used at once.
 It's as simple as adding an ampersand between query parameters.

-##### Syntax for Multiple Query Parameters

 `?queryParameter1&queryParameter2&queryParameter3`